kevikoech/blender_addon_tutorial/readme.rst

 Operator Property
 ^^^^^^^^^^^^^^^^^

 There are a variety of property types that are used for tool settings, common property types include: int, float, vector, color, boolean and string.

-These properties are handled differently to typical Python class attributes because Blender needs to be display them in the interface, store their settings in keymaps and keep settings for re-use.
+These properties are handled differently to typical Python class attributes because Blender needs to be display them in the interface, store their settings in key-maps and keep settings for re-use.

 While this is handled in a fairly Pythonic way, be mindful that you are in fact defining tool settings that are loaded into Blender and accessed by other parts of Blender, outside of Python.

 To get rid of the literal 10 for `total`, we'll us an operator property.
 Operator properties are defined via bpy.props module, this is added to the class body.

 .. code-block:: python